nodeMevK/senpy-ai/README.md

 2. Download Ollama for your machine `https://ollama.com/download`
     - `ollama run {model}` to download and run model

-3. Psql Version
+3. Psql Version:

+4. Llama Version:

-4. **TODO**
+5. **TODO**

     1. ~~will try again with playwright~~

     2. ~~need to figure out ratelimit for twitter~~

-    3. with ollama implementation, not sure if i still have to download the llama model as well
+    3. ~~with ollama implementation, not sure if i still have to download the llama model as well~~

     4. ~~ollama already installed~~